godotengine/godot-docs/classes/class_regexmatch.rst

 - :ref:`int<class_int>`  **get_end**  **(** :ref:`Variant<class_variant>` name=0  **)** const

 Returns the end position of the match in the string.
-An interger can be specified for numeric groups or a string for named groups.
+An integer can be specified for numeric groups or a string for named groups.
 Returns -1 if that group wasn't found or doesn't exist.
 Defaults to 0 (whole pattern).

 .. _class_RegExMatch_get_group_array: